StaThin/FlorencePhD2025/README.md

   graphical Gaussian models.
 Statistics and Computing, 6(3), 297–302
 - Hastie, T. Tibshirani, R. Friedman, J. (2009).
 The elements of statistical learning.
 Springer, chapter 17, sect.
 17.1, 17.2, 17.3.
+- Wermuth, N. and Cox, D.R.
+(1998).
+Statistical Dependence and Independence.
+In: Encyclopedia of Biostatistics.
+  P. Armitage and T. Colton (eds).
+New York: Wiley, 4260-4264